winsvold/sanity/packages/@sanity/client/README.md

 **Note**: Do not be tempted to use a dynamic value for the `apiVersion`.
 The reason for setting a static value is to prevent unexpected, breaking changes.

 In future versions, specifying an API version will be required.
-For now (to maintain backwards compatiblity) not specifying a version will trigger a deprecation warning and fall back to using `v1`.
+For now (to maintain backwards compatibility) not specifying a version will trigger a deprecation warning and fall back to using `v1`.

 ### Fetch a single document